What is a widget?

-Pricing Table - A simple pricing table, column based layout where customers can only choose ONE payment plan at a time.
+A simple pricing table, a column-based layout where customers can only choose ONE payment plan at a time.
 However, customers are able to purchase multiples of the ONE plan if you enable quantity selectors in the widget settings.
-For example, in this pricing table example widget below you can see that customers can select only one plan but they can purchase more than one if they would like.
+For example, in this pricing table example widget below; you can see that customers can select only one plan, but they can purchase more than one if they would like.

-2. Payment Form - A single column layout that only displays ONE payment plan or one-time option.
-You can adjust the "How do you want to charge the customer?" drop-down menu to select an existing payment plan or specify a fixed one time purchase price.
+A single-column layout that only displays ONE payment plan or one-time option.
+You can adjust the "How do you want to charge the customer?" drop-down menu to select an existing payment plan or specify a fixed one-time purchase price.

 Payment forms can also have a FLEXIBLE payment amount where they allow the customer to input the amount they would like to pay.